CKD – the basics (for health professionals)

 Imaging

-• Renal ultrasound (US) – all patients with CKD3B or worse should have an US (and some patients with CKD1-3A)
+• Renal ultrasound (US) – all patients with CKD3B or worse should have an US.
+Full stop.
+And some patients with CKD1-3A

 • Nuclear medicine scans, or CT or MR angiography – in a few patients.
 Renal angiograms are now rarely performed.

-A renal ultrasound scan should also be offered to patients with visible or persistent non-visible haematuria or family history of PCKD.
+A renal ultrasound scan should be considered in patients with visible (or persistent non-visible) haematuria, or a family history of PCKD.

 Special